 Activity with limited number of participants, maximum 5 people per group.
 Mandatory phone reservation at the Ladin Museum by the previous day at 6.30 p.m.
 Phone +39 0462 760182.
 Without the minimum number of participants, the guided visit will be cancelled.
 In case of cancellation, the participants will be called within 7.00 p.m. on the previous day.

 Price: free for Val di Fassa Guest Card holders.

-Please note: the timetable and the rules for participation in the guided visits could be subject to change in order to guarantee and protect the health of the participants, in compliance with the directions of the Italian Ministry of Health to restrain and manage the epidemiological emergency.
+N.b.
+Times and participation modalities to the guided visits could undergo any changes in order to guarantee and preserve the health of the participants, according to the indications of the Ministry of Health, to contain and manage the pandemic.